Rushland bought a brand new week of broadcast excellence on the EIB network.

 It's like the same people who refuse to see the truth about the dingy Harry Smear letter he wrote to me.

-They see the gray, they see the nuance.
+They see the nuance.

 And that's saying something.

-They're literal shut ins.
+They're literal shut-ins.

 Mike in Montgomery, Alabama, thank you for calling, sir.